Mithun-AM/Spotify-Clone/README.md

 A minimal Spotify web player interface built with **HTML** and **CSS**.
 This project replicates Spotify's core design elements and provides a basic structure for further enhancements.

-Here is the link to the deployed version of the game:
+Here is the link to the deployed version of the clone:
 [Spotify Clone - GitHub Pages](https://mithun-am.github.io/Spotify-Clone/)